What kinds of activities does the program support?

 • Competitions, eisteddfods, awards or fundraising activities

-• Creative development of new work.
+• Creative development of new work

 I’m a sole trader.
-Can I apply under an auspice arrangement?
+Can I apply?

 An auspice is a legally constituted organisation that becomes the official ‘recipient’ and will receive any funds allocated.
 The auspice is responsible for the management of the activity and acquittal of grant funds.
-If you’re planning to have your grant managed by an auspice organisation, you must have agreement with that organisation before the closing date.

 An auspicing organisation may charge you auspicing fees/costs.
 Grant funding can be used to cover auspicing fees/costs.